 Injunction Sought by Minnesota

 A spokesperson for Minnesota said they hope the judge will issue an injunction in a Tuscon, AZ court by Thursday of next week.
-It’s unclear why Arizona might be involved.
+However, it’s unclear why Arizona might be involved.

 Critics claim the lawsuit targets one of President Trump’s key demographics: evangelical voters.
 Many, like area conservative activist Brock Whalen, seem annoyed.